 I am a Senior Research Associate at University College London working with Ray Dolan and Peter Dayan at the Wellcome Trust Centre for Neuroimaging and the new Max Planck UCL Centre for Computational Psychiatry and Ageing Research.

-My research in decision and affective neuroscience combines computational modeling with neuroimaging, pharmacology, and neurophysiology to study healthy people of all ages and people suffering from major depressive disorder.
+My decision and affective neuroscience research combines computational modeling with neuroimaging, pharmacology, and neurophysiology to study healthy people of all ages and people suffering from major depressive disorder.
 I previously did research at New York University with Paul Glimcher and University of Washington with Paul Phillips.

 Contact: robb.rutledge (at) ucl.ac.uk